-Federal loans: The U.S. Department of Education automatically paused student loan payments from March 13, 2020 to Sept.
-30, 2020.
+Federal loans: The U.S. Department of Education automatically paused student loan payments through Dec.
+31, 2020.
 Interest will be 0% during that period.
 If you want to continue making payments, contact your loan servicer.

 Private loans: If you have a private loan, contact your lender to find out if it offers flexibility on loan payments or interest.

 Washington College Grant: If you receive a Washington College Grant (formerly known as the State Need Grant), there may be no penalty if you are unable to complete all attempted coursework in a single quarter.
 Check with your college's financial aid office to find out the specific requirements you need to meet.

 Work Study: Colleges can continue to pay work study students even if the students can't perform their usual work due to COVID-19 disruptions.
 Both the U.S. Department of Education and the Washington Student Achievement Council are allowing colleges to convert work-study awards to need-based financial aid.